4km south-west of Peštera, 8km north of Batak.

 Please check rates and details directly with the companies in question if you need more recent info.

 Snežanka Peštera is a rather small cave, but it is exceptionally rich in speleothems.
-It is named after a stalagmite in the Magic Hall, which is snow white and resembles a womans' figure (snow white).
 However, the speleothems are not generally white, but yellow, brown, white or blueish.
-At the entrance huge stalagmites dominate, later the ceiling is covered by soda straws, some pilar like stalagmites are of impressive beauty.
+At the entrance huge stalagmites dominate, later the ceiling is covered by soda straws, some pillar-like stalagmites are of impressive beauty.
 Most dripstones are wet and active, and fortunately there are no signs of vandalism so far.

-Some 10 to 20cm long curtains in the last chamber sound when they are hit softly.
+Some 10cm to 20cm long curtains in the last chamber sound when they are hit softly.
 Cave descriptions tell, you should not hit them yourself, as the guide knows which ones sound best and how to avoid breaking them.
-Actually it is a bad idea to hit speleothems, so most caves of the world where this was practiced a few years ago abandoned it by now.
+Actually it is a bad idea to hit speleothems, so most caves of the world where this was practiced years ago, have abandoned it by now.
 We hope the Bulgarians will learn this too.

-A Thracian tribe lived in this cave during Iron Age.
-His remains are bones, pieces of earthenware and a bronze needle.
-Excavations took place in the floor of the Big Hall, soon after the cave was discovered officially in 1961.
-The circular fire place they left are visible on the tour.
+A Thracian tribe lived in this cave during Iron Age, some 600 BC.
+The remains are bones, pieces of earthenware and a bronze needle.
+Excavations took place in the floor of the Big Hall, soon after the cave was discovered in 1961.
+The circular fire place which was excavated is shown on the tour.